cleterrier/pypline/README.md

 uiPSF uses the uiPSF_prepare_bead_stacks.py script to stitch the R and T into a single image (currently exported as a .mat file).
 We used the Zernicke_vector mode, with the following output file being used in run_pipeline.py: xySwap_PSFmodel_zernike_vector_multi.h5

 ### Preparing the cylindrical lens transform
 Use the cylindrical_lens_correction_calibration.py script.
-The script has to use the Matlab PSF calibration as of now (.mat file, not ui-PSF .h5).
+The script can use a SMAP .mat PSF calibration or a uiPSF .h5 file).
 The script outputs the file to use in run_pipeline.py: H_cyl_to_nocyl.txt

 ## Adding COMET drift correction
 download the COMET repository as a .zip file: https://github.com/gpufit/Comet